-Whenever I’ve needed a kid’s perspective, I turn to Sarah of No, Whey Mama.
+Whenever I’ve needed a kid’s perspective, I turn to Sarah.
 Her daughter Katherine has had a severe milk allergy since birth, and she read her way through numerous dairy-free children’s books over the years.
 Some were specifically for milk allergies, while others more broadly covered allergies or social challenges related to special diets.

 Dairy-Free Children’s Books